 Starring: Clint Eastwood, George Kennedy, Vonetta McGee

 For all the great movies Eastwood has made, there have been a few serious stinkers.
-This movie isn’t among the worst, but it’s close.
+This movie isn’t among the absolute worst of his career, but it’s close.
 As usual, it’s not enough for the movie to be about climbing, so the protagonist is an art history professor, mountaineer, and former assassin who once worked for a shadowy government agency battling an albino ex-Nazi.

 Oh yeah, his last name is Hemlock.
-Plus, the movie as a whole is super dated and displays some Anchorman levels of sexism.
-What’s worse is one climber died during the production.
+Plus, the movie as a whole is super dated and displays some Anchorman levels of sexism that are something to behold.
+What’s worse: one climber died during the production.

 Directed by: Renny Harlin